-I am a Sir Henry Wellcome Postdoctoral Fellow in Neuroscience working with Professor Andy King at the Department of Physiology, Anatomy and Genetics, University of Oxford.
-My current work examines the neural code for sequence learning and recognition and my long-term research goal is to understand how the brain acquires conceptual knowledge in the domain of speech and language.
+I am a Sir Henry Wellcome Fellow in Neuroscience working with Professor Andy King at the Department of Physiology, Anatomy and Genetics, University of Oxford.
+My current work examines the neural code for sequence learning and recognition and my long-term research goal is to understand how the brain acquires knowledge and transfers it to novel experiences.
 I have been endorsed by the Royal Society as an emerging leader in neuroscience.

 I obtained my PhD in Neuroscience from the Wellcome Trust Centre for Neuroimaging at University College London where I worked with Professor Tim Griffiths on auditory scene analysis and time perception.
 Previously, I read for a Master's in Neuroscience at the University of Oxford (Balliol College) as a Clarendon Scholar, and a Bachelor's in Electronics and Communication Engineering from the Delhi College of Engineering.

-Along with Argiro Vatakis, I recently established the Timing Research Forum, an open society to promote multidisciplinary research on timing and temporal coding.
+Along with Argiro Vatakis, I recently established the Timing Research Forum, an open society to promote multidisciplinary research on time.

 I'm also the founder of EduChroma, a startup that provides personalized peer-to-peer career mentoring for students and academics.